ikappaki/standard-streams-test/README.md

 The redirected stderr stream shares the same characteristics with the pipe redirection, i.e. it is fully buffered with a buffer size of 4096 bytes long.

-fully buffered (write reaches the read socket only after the child exits)
+fully buffered (write reaches the read socket only after the child exits):
 ```
 >stest :sock-to-child-stderr :read 1 :write 1
 [CMD*:72788] :sock-to-child-stderr :read 1 :write 1